-- local, regional, national and international economic conditions, including the risks of a global recession or a recession in one or more of the Group's key markets, and the impact they may have on the Group and its customers and its assessment of that impact; - financial risks, such as interest rate risk, foreign exchange rate risk, commodity risk, asset price risk, equity market risk, counterparty risk, sovereign risk, liquidity risk, inflation or deflation; - changes in government policies and currency controls; - tax consequences of restructuring and the Group's ability to optimise its tax rate;
+- local, regional, national and international economic conditions, including the risks of a global recession or a recession in one or more of the Group's key markets, and the impact they may have on the Group and its customers and its assessment of that impact; - financial risks, such as interest rate risk, foreign exchange rate risk (in particular as against the U.S. dollar, the Group's reporting currency), commodity risk, asset price risk, equity market risk, counterparty risk, sovereign risk, liquidity risk, inflation or deflation; - continued geopolitical instability, which may result in, among other things, economic and political sanctions and currency exchange rate volatility, and which may have a substantial impact on the economies of one or more of the Group's key markets;

-- continued availability of financing and the Group's ability to achieve its targeted coverage and debt levels and terms, including the risk of constraints on financing in the event of a credit rating downgrade; - the monetary and interest rate policies of central banks, in particular the European Central Bank, the Board of Governors of the U.S. Federal Reserve System, the Bank of England, Banco Central do Brasil, Banco Central de la República Argentina and other central banks; - changes in applicable laws, regulations and taxes in jurisdictions in which the Group operates, including the laws and regulations governing its operations, changes to tax benefit programmes as well as actions or decisions of courts and regulators; - limitations on the Group's ability to contain costs and expenses; - the Group's expectations with respect to expansion, premium growth, accretion to reported earnings, working capital improvements and investment income or cash flow projections; - the Group's ability to continue to introduce competitive new products and services on a timely, cost-effective basis; - the effects of competition and consolidation in the markets in which the Group operates, which may be influenced by regulation, deregulation or enforcement policies; - changes in consumer spending; - changes in pricing environments; - volatility in the prices of raw materials, commodities and energy; - difficulties in maintaining relationships with employees; - regional or general changes in asset valuations; - greater than expected costs (including taxes) and expenses; - the risk of unexpected consequences resulting from acquisitions, including the announced combination with Grupo Modelo, S.A.B. de C.V. ("Grupo Modelo"), joint ventures, strategic alliances or divestiture plans, and the Group's ability to successfully integrate the operations of businesses or other assets that the Group acquires; - the outcome of pending and future litigation and governmental proceedings; - natural and other disasters; - any inability to economically hedge certain risks; - inadequate impairment provisions and loss reserves; - technological changes and threats to cybersecurity; - the Group's success in managing the risks involved in the foregoing; and - the risk of unexpected consequences resulting from corporate restructurings, as defined below, and the Group's ability to successfully and cost-effectively implement them and capture their intended benefits.
+- changes in government policies and currency controls; - tax consequences of restructuring and the Group's ability to optimise its tax rate; - continued availability of financing and the Group's ability to achieve its targeted coverage and debt levels and terms, including the risk of constraints on financing in the event of a credit rating downgrade; - the monetary and interest rate policies of central banks, in particular the European Central Bank, the Board of Governors of the U.S. Federal Reserve System, the Bank of England, the Central Bank of China, Banco Central do Brasil, Banco Central de la República Argentina and other central banks; - changes in applicable laws, regulations and taxes in jurisdictions in which the Group operates, including the laws and regulations governing its operations, changes to tax benefit programmes as well as actions or decisions of courts and regulators; - limitations on the Group's ability to contain costs and expenses; - the Group's expectations with respect to expansion plans, premium growth, accretion to reported earnings, working capital improvements and investment income or cash flow projections; - the Group's ability to continue to introduce competitive new products and services on a timely, cost-effective basis: - the effects of competition and consolidation in the markets in which the Group operates, which may be influenced by regulation, deregulation or enforcement policies; - changes in consumer spending; - changes in pricing environments; - volatility in the prices of raw materials, commodities and energy; - difficulties in maintaining relationships with employees; - regional or general changes in asset valuations; - greater than expected costs (including taxes) and expenses; - the risk of unexpected consequences resulting from acquisitions, including the combination with Grupo Modelo, S.A.B. de C.V. ("Grupo Modelo"), joint ventures, strategic alliances, corporate reorganisations or divestiture plans, and the Group's ability to successfully and cost-effectively implement these transactions and integrate the operations of businesses or other assets that the Group acquires, and the extraction of synergies from the Grupo Modelo combination; - the outcome of pending and future litigation, investigations and governmental proceedings; - natural and other disasters; - any inability to economically hedge certain risks; - inadequate impairment provisions and loss reserves; - technological changes and threats to cybersecurity; - other statements included in this Base Prospectus that are not historical; and - the Group's success in managing the risks involved in the foregoing.